 The three types of skids correspond to your Buick's three control systems.
 In the braking skid your wheels aren't rolling.
 In the steering or cornering skid, too much speed or steering in a curve causes tires to slip and lose cornering force.
 And in the acceleration skid too much throttle causes the driving wheels to spin.

-A cornering skid and an acceleration skid are best handled by easing your foot off the accelerator pedal.
+A cornering skid is best handled by easing your foot off the accelerator pedal.